ml4bio/e2efold/E2Efold-FM/README.md

 ## System Requirements

-The `E2Efold-FM` package is built under the Linux system with the softwares [Anaconda](https://www.anaconda.com/) and [Pytorch](https://pytorch.org/).
+The `E2Efold-FM` package is built under the Linux system with the popular softwares [Anaconda](https://www.anaconda.com/) and [Pytorch](https://pytorch.org/).
 The versions of the software dependencies that the `E2Efold-FM` package has been tested on are provided in the `environment.yml`.
 Users can conveniently create the same environment by running the command:
 ```
 conda env create -f environment.yml
 ```